 In addition to helping patients achieve a smile that looks and feels natural and healthy, restorative dentistry can also help to prevent future dental problems from occurring.
 The other benefits offered by restorative dentistry are as follows:

-- Eliminate pain due to deep cavity or infection.
+- Eliminate pain due to deep decay or infection

-At your dental appointment, the dentist in Portland OR will first numb the area around the restoration.
+At your dental appointment, the dentist in Portland OR will first numb the area around the tooth that needs to be restored.
 The tooth will then be prepared.
 This means the dentist will remove any decay and reshape the tooth to ensure a snug fit.
 Then, a custom restoration will be created.
 While you wait for your restoration, you'll be fitted with a temporary restoration.

 Once the restoration is ready, you'll come back to the dentist's office.
-Your tooth will be cleaned again, and the dentist will place the filling or crown if you've chosen the restoration.
+Your tooth will be cleaned again, and the dentist will place the chosen restoration.

 Common dental restoration procedures